thelia-modules/NetReviews/Readme.md

 Then you need to configure this modules here http://yourdomain.com/admin/module/NetReviews "Id website" and "Secret token" can be found in your platform account.

+You also need to fill the thelia variable "url_site" here "/admin/configuration/variables" with your domain name

 ## Hook

 ```main.footer-bottom``` is used to display a link to your site review page